 These goals should be both simple and complex.
 For example, if the goal for your new employee is to learn how to use a certain program, you can determine if they know how to use it by having them walk you through the process.
 The goals set for new hire trainees should always be timely, realistic and attainable.

 3. Appoint a “Buddy” and Give Direct Sources

 Another new hire training tip is to always involve highly skilled employees.
 It is important that your new hire knows the roles of everyone in your organization so that they know where their part ties in.
-New hires especially find it easier to adjust if they have a designated peer who does similar work to rely on for questions.
+New hires especially find it easier to adjust if they have a designated peer, or mentor, who does similar work to rely on for questions.

 Allow your new hire to shadow that employee so they can have a hands-on experience.
 Seasoned employees should always share their expertise and knowledge with new ones.